Classroom Literacy Program

 - Phonics and Skill Support

-- 92% of teachers reported that our volunteers improved their students’ reading and literacy skills.
+- 90% of teachers reported that our volunteers had a positive impact on their students’ reading and literacy skills

-- 92% of teachers reported that our volunteers improved their students’ participation and motivation to learn.
+- 92% of teachers reported that our volunteers had a positive influence on students’ social-emotional skills

 - 90% of teachers reported that the presence of our volunteers in the classroom gave them the extra time they needed to assist students who were struggling academically.